 I am honored and sincerely appreciate this wonderful opportunity to continue to serve the great citizens of Cleveland County.
 Thank you for your support.

-Candidate for County Commissioner (R)
+Candidate for re-election as County Commissioner (R)